bergmann-max/ansible_role_gitea_server/README.md

 This role ensures:
 - Docker Compose files are templated and deployed to `{{ gitea_server_path }}`
-- `.env` file is copied and ready for customization
 - System user and group are set as owners
 - A systemd unit is installed for managing Gitea via `systemctl`
 - All file paths and permissions are sane and secure